jpalardy/vim-slime/assets/doc/targets/neovim.md

 ## Terminal Process Identification

-As menioned earlier, the `PID` of a process is included in the name of a terminal buffer.
+As mentioned earlier, the `PID` of a process is included in the name of a terminal buffer.

 To manually check the right value of `job-id`  (but not `PID`) try: